tfenster/end2end/source/_posts/2024-01-30-azure-container-storage---a-howto-and-performance-check.md

 If you take a closer look at the events in the end, you can also see an interesting side effect of ACS: While the ACS volume `pvc-46806a95-1ae9-4df5-8f92-8054d08f060b` is attached immediately after the pod is assigned to a node, the Azure Disk volume `pvc-ceb1e00c-7243-42a9-adbc-1611ea876359` takes 12 seconds to attach.
 My experience with bigger volumes is that it can take even longer, so ACS also gives you faster startup times.

-Once the container has successfully started as you can see in the last event, we can connect with something like `kubectl exec -it fiopod -- bash` and run the tests with `fio`.
+Once the container has successfully started, as you can see in the last event, we can connect with something like `kubectl exec -it fiopod -- bash` and run the tests with `fio`.
 I have to say that I am not a `fio` expert, but I more or less directly followed the [docs][ms-fio], step 5.
-I changed the block size to 16k, which is the default for SQL Server and I tested pure read, pure write and mixed read/write performance.
+I changed the block size to 16k, which is the default for SQL Server, and I tested pure read, pure write and mixed read/write performance.
 I used a runtime of 3600 seconds = 1 hour to avoid any temporary effects and I ran the tests twice, but discarded the first run to avoid any first-time effects.

 {% highlight bash linenos %}
 fio --name=benchtest --size=800m --filename=/acstor-volume/test --direct=1 --rw=randread --ioengine=libaio --bs=16k --iodepth=16 --numjobs=8 --time_based --runtime=3600